What Are Product Metrics?

 - Cost to acquire a new customer

-- The lifetime value (LTV) of your average customer
+- The lifetime value of the average customer

 - The average revenue per customer

-3. Does the metric align with your North Star?
+3. Does it align with your North Star?

 - Sustained feature adoption